 - Afternoon snack – Handfuls of whatever the kids were eating, leftover snacks from the kids' plates after they were done

-- Dinner – We ordered takeout a lot and I would stake my claim, eating half of everything my husband and I shared, despite the fact that he is 7 inches taller than me.
+- Dinner – We ordered takeout a lot.
+I would stake my claim, eating half of everything my husband and I shared, despite the fact that he is 7 inches taller than me.
 I never considered how odd that was until Noom.
+You mean I don't HAVE to eat my entire half of the pizza???
+Hmm…

 After using the Noom App it started to look more like this: